microsoft/TypeScript-Website/packages/playground-handbook/Plugins.md

 Plugins like [TypeScript JSON Schema](), [Dts Plugin]() and [@structuredtypes/plugin]() take the code you write in the editor and transform it into another format.
 TypeScript DTS.

-Anyone can create a plugin, if you're interested you can learn more in [Writing Plugins]().
+This isn't all of them, you can go and see the full list in the "Plugins" tab of the sidebar.
+Anyone can create a plugin, you just need to be familiar with TypeScript and working in a web browser. if you're interested you can learn more in [Writing Plugins]().

+Otherwise, we'll be looking at how to [export code]() from the Playground.